Describe a time when you made a plan to do an activity with a lot of people: IELTS Speaking Cue Card

 Follow up questions

-What challenges did you face while organizing the cricket tournament?
+What challenges did you face while planning the trip?

 00:00